Coronavirus early access to super

 Does this affect my credit score or future borrowing power?

 The money you withdraw from your super isn't a form of credit, so it won't be included in any official credit report.
 If you apply for a home loan in the near future, the lender may potentially be able to see that you've accessed the money from your super if they look at your transaction history.
-However, it's highly unlikely that lenders will look poorly on anyone who has accesses their super early to pay for essential bills and expenses.
+However, it's highly unlikely that lenders will look poorly on anyone who has accessed their super early to pay for essential bills and expenses.
+So it won't impact your borrowing capacity.

 "It is highly unlikely that withdrawing money out of superannuation will impact future loan applications.
 The banks are well aware of the financial impact during COVID-19 and will make exceptions for temporary solutions that had to be put in place by customers during this difficult time," said mortgage broker Marissa Schulze.